hamedj2/30-days-of-data-structures-and-algorithms-in-python/Day 1 - Introduction to Data Structures and Algorithms in Python/Day 1.md

 ## Variables

-Variables are used to store information and are dynamically typed in Python, meaning their data type can change.
+Variables in Python store information and are dynamically typed, allowing their data type to change during execution.
+Additionally, Python offers a variety of data types, each defining the characteristics and operations possible on the data they represent.

 #### Examples of Variables